Hot Wine Sales for a Cold Month

 The continuing decline in Australian wine sales is dampening imports, which have not grown in value during the past year.
 Italy is now tied with Australia at 6% market share.
 Argentina ranks third among imports at retail stores, having grown by 9% to lead Chile and France.

-in January by 4%, which is paltry compared to December’s growth but strong enough to keep the 12-month trend up by 10%.
+Direct-to-consumer sales increased in January by 4%, which is paltry compared to December’s growth but strong enough to keep the 12-month trend up by 10%.
 In this segment, the most expensive wines, priced higher than $100, account for the smallest slice of volume while wines priced lower than $20 hold the largest volume share at more than 30%.

 Flash offers were down slightly year-to-year for January, primarily due to Lot 18, which once led the channel, posting fewer offers as it changes its business model to more of a wine club.
 The website posted 293 fewer offers in 2012 than it did in 2011.